-Middle College is an innovative, contemporary high school on a college campus which provides the opportunity to earn a high school diploma, start college early while gaining credits towards a certificate or degree, and begin an internship or work experience in the community as an integral part of the educational process.
+Middle College is an innovative, contemporary high school on a college campus which provides the opportunity for students to earn a high school diploma, start college early while gaining credits towards a certificate or degree and begin an internship or work study in the community as an integrated part of the educational process.

 Why is there a need for Middle College?

 Exciting school reform is happening in your community.
 The traditional high school setting is not an effective model for all students to achieve a high school diploma.
 Therefore, additional high school options are necessary to further and better educate area youth.

 Middle College has three primary populations.
 Our overall purpose is to serve students that are bright with great potential but are currently underperforming in the traditional high school setting.
 Secondly, we seek to support underserved students that have historically limited access to higher education and without additional support may never transition to college.
 Finally, Middle College is for students that are on track to graduate but have a life circumstance that limits their ability to thrive in the traditional high school and an earlier transition to college would be beneficial.